sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 Then, delete the `feed.xml` file and create a new XML file called `atom.xml` with the code found [here][7].

+*Couldn't post the code here because Jekyll was automatically rendering some of the dynamic code I wanted shown. #lookingoutforyou #inception

+Now, edit the `index.html` file with the following:

+{% highlight html %}
+---
+layout: default
+title: Title of page
+---

+<p>Write a nice short bio about yourself
+here, it will be shown on the home page.</p>
+{% endhighlight %}

 [1]: http://jekyllrb.com/
 [2]: https://pages.github.com/